MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

     1. Registers your application for sideloading in Teams.
     1. Starts your application backend running locally.
     1. Starts your application front-end hosted locally.
-    1. Starts Teams in a web browser with a command to instruct Teams to side load the application (the URL is registered inside the application manifest).
+    1. Starts Teams in a web browser with a command to instruct Teams to side load the application the URL is registered inside the application manifest.

     </details>